Skip to Main Content

 Introduction

-This guide combines both an overview of open access with selective lists of major repositories of open educational resources such as open textbooks, open courseware, and other multimedia learning materials that can be used by students and faculty.
+This guide combines both an overview of open education with selective lists of major repositories of resources such as open textbooks, open courseware, and other multimedia learning materials that can be used by students and faculty.

 Be sure to also check out the Scholarly Communications & Copyright homepage This link opens in a new tab which provides further support for U of T's course reserves and syllabus service, copyright and fair dealing, academic publications, licensing, and much more.